Many fans love college football because of the chaos that ensues nearly every season. It seems something unpredictable is bound to happen every week.

 But when factoring in all of the potential conference champs, it’s possible that Duke wins the ACC.
 The Blue Devils are 7-5 right now with losses against two Group of Five teams – Tulane and UConn.

-Based on their resume, even if they win the ACC, many would argue that James Madison out of the Sun Belt or UNLV out of the Mountain West deserve that fifth spot for conference champions.
+Based on their resume, even if they win the ACC, many would argue that James Madison out of the Sun Belt deserves that fifth spot for conference champions.
+The Dukes, which are ranked at No. 25 this week, just won the SBC title against Troy on Friday.

-I think the answer should be yes, but we will see after the CFP Selection Committee releases its rankings tonight.
+I think the answer should be yes, but we will see after the CFP Selection Committee releases its rankings Sunday.

-James Madison is 18th in the country in strength of record (SOR) while UNLV is 38th.
-Duke, on the other hand, is 59th.
+After the regular season, James Madison was 18th in the country in strength of record (SOR).
+Duke, on the other hand, was 59th.

 Duke does have a stronger strength of schedule, but I think that should only be factored in when records are close.
-Duke is barely above .500 while JMU (11-1) and UNLV (10-2) have been mostly dominant all season.
+Duke is barely above .500 while JMU (12-1) has been mostly dominant all season.
 And again, Duke has already lost to Tulane and UConn this season, which are two G5 teams lower than JMU, for example, in our weekly Group of Five Top 25 Media Poll.